 1.3: Policy Changes

-- Users are notified prior to any material changes to the policies.
+- Unclear whether users are notified prior to any material changes to the policies.

 - Changes to the policies are effective immediately and continued use of the product indicates consent.

 - Privacy policies indicate the products that are covered by the policies.

 1.5: Privacy Contact

 - Privacy policies do indicate privacy principles, layered notices, or a table of contents.